 Size and Layout Considerations

-- Eco-friendly builds: Sustainable timber, recycled materials, and solar panels are in demand.
+- Eco-friendly builds: Sustainable timber, recycled materials, and solar panels are increasingly in demand

-- Insulated all-year models: More people want usable space even in winter.
+- Insulated all-year models: More buyers want usable space even in winter

-- Smart summer houses: Integration with smart lighting, heating, and even AI assistants like Alexa and Google Nest.
+- Smart summer houses: Integration with smart lighting, heating, and voice assistants

 Costs and Budgeting

-Installation costs may add to your budget, especially if you need electrical work, groundwork, or insulation upgrades.
+Installation costs may add to your budget, especially if electrical work, groundwork, or insulation upgrades are needed.

 Maintenance and Care